p-dimi/Live-audio-visualization/README.md

 # Live-audio-visualization
-Quick and dirty live audio visualization I made for a short notice jam session.
+Quick and dirty live audio visualization I made for a jam session.

 Set your device microphone device as Line-In if you're playing something from the computer, or if you have live music that is loud enough (and a good microphone that picks it up well), just leave it as is.